-- READ GENERAL REGULATIONS. - Dogs at the show must be kept on leash at all times except when competing in 'off leash' competition.

-All dogs must be six months of age or older at the date of show to enter obedience and showmanship.

-4-H Dog Show Immunization Record (only MG-34 Revised, October 2017 accepted), must be completed for each dog entered in the 4-H Dog Show.
+- READ GENERAL REGULATIONS. - Dogs at the show must be kept on leash at all times except when competing in 'off leash' competition. - All dogs must be six months of age or older at the date of show to enter obedience and showmanship. - 4-H Dog Show Immunization Record (only MG-34 Revised, October 2017 accepted), must be completed for each dog entered in the 4-H Dog Show.
 The fully completed form just be presented to the superintendent on the day of the show to be eligible to compete.
-Required vaccinations include: Bordetella, Distemper, Hepatitis, Parvovirus, Parainfluénza, and Rabies.
+Required vaccinations include: Bordetella, Distemper, Hepatitis, Parvovirus, Parainfluenza, and Rabies.
 The rabies vaccination must be administered by a licensed veterinarian.
-All vaccinations must be current.
-All entries are required to have trained their dog with assistance from the leader and must be currently enrolled in the Dog Project.
-Read County Dog Project requirements for details.

-Dogs will be worked individually.
-They will be

-judged by how well the dog is groomed and by handlers exhibition of dog.

-Any abuse of dogs on grounds, or in the ring, will result in disqualification.

-No dog in season will be allowed to show.

-Any dog fouling the ring will receive a white ribbon.
-Owners should collect all waste in plastic bags and put in trash.

-Baiting dogs is not allowed.

-No mobile phones and /or other electronic devices are allowed in the ring.
+All vaccinations must be current. - All entries are required to have trained their dog with assistance from the leader and must be currently enrolled in the Dog Project.
+Read County Dog Project requirements for details. - Dogs will be worked individually.
+They will be judged by how well the dog is groomed and by handlers exhibition of dog. - Any abuse of dogs on grounds, or in the ring, will result in disqualification. - No dog in season will be allowed to show. - Any dog fouling the ring will receive a white ribbon.
+Owners should collect all waste in plastic bags and put in trash. - Baiting dogs is not allowed. - No mobile phones and /or other electronic devices are allowed in the ring. - The County Dog Show will follow rules as listed in the published Kansas 4-H Dog rule books: Kansas 4-H Dog Show Rule Book 4-H 1120, Revised January 2021.

-- The County Dog Show will follow rules as listed in the published Kansas 4-H Dog rule books: Kansas 4-H Dog Show Rule Book 4-H 1120, Revised January 2023. - Kansas 4-H Agility Dog Show Rule Book, S-124 (Revised), March 2012; Kansas 4-H Rally Obedience Rule Book, 4H965 (Revised), March 2012.
-Other guidelines are: Kansas 4-H Dog Show Judge's Guidelines Showmanship/Obedience, S82 (Revised), January 2013 and March 2012; and Kansas 4-H Rally Obedience Dog Show Judge's Guide, 4H1023 March 2013.
+Kansas 4-H Agility Dog Show Rule Book, S-124 (Revised), March 2012; Kansas 4-H Rally Obedience Rule Book, 4H965 (Revised), March 2012.
+Other guidelines are: Kansas 4-H Dog Show Judge's Guidelines

+Show Judge's Guidelines All 1023 March 2013.
+Show Judge's Guide, 4H1023 March 2013.